Photo courtesy of http://liberato.org Ricardo Liberato

 So earthen ramps are out.

-On the positive side, the majority of the mass in a pyramid is near the bottom, so the average block is not as high up as one might guess.
-With 210 layers, half the blocks are below the 50th layer, and 80% are below the 70th layer.
 According to Euclid, the center of mass of a pyramid is h/4 above the base, so the average block is only going to ascend 1/4 of the height of the pyramid.
-Nevertheless, any ramp still has to go at least near to the top, and even the top 1% of the pyramid volume is still 25,000 blocks.
+Nevertheless, a ramp would still have to go at least near to the top, and even the top 1% of the pyramid volume amounts to 25,000 blocks.

 The fundamental problem is time, not the difficulty of moving a block.
-The project took about 23 years and the number of blocks in the pyramid divided by the number of work-days and daylight hours, etc. works out to raising a block to its final place every 90 seconds, all day, every day, for the duration.
+The project took about 23 years and the number of blocks in the pyramid divided by the number of work-days and daylight hours, etc. works out to raising a block to its final resting place every 90 seconds, all day, every day, for the duration.
 That would rival the rate at which a modern container-port with multiple specialized cranes and thousands of trucks can empty a container ship.

 It’s not a plan.